TRIAEIOU/flexible-cloze-2/README.md

     - end: {{c1::content **!**}}
     - post: {{c1::content}}**!**
   - Configurable to reverse the expose status, i.e. all inactive clozes are exposed and those marked as `expose` will be hidden.
-- Cloze prompts can be congigured:
+- Cloze prompts can be configured:
   - `prompt`: Prompt format/text for clozes without hint.
 Example: `[...]`
   - `hint`: Prompt format/text for clozes with hint where `%h` will be replaced by the hint text.
 Example: `[%h]`
-- `scroll`: Configurable scrolling behaviour on card show/flip, when clicking a hidden cloze and when cycling to next/previous with edge taps or keyboard shortcuts:
+- `scroll`: Configurable scrolling behavior on card show/flip, when clicking a hidden cloze and when cycling to next/previous with edge taps or keyboard shortcuts:
   - `none`: no scroll
   - `min`: scrolls as little as possible to get active cloze(s) into view
   - `center`: centers the active clozes in the window.
-  - `context`: scrolls to just below the preceeding inactive cloze (or centers if all context fits).
+  - `context`: scrolls to just below the preceding inactive cloze (or centers if all context fits).
-  . `section-context`: as `context` but will scroll to just below preceeding inactive cloze or `<hr>` tag or just above preceeding `<h1>`-`<h6>` tag (or centers if all context fits).
+  . `section-context`: as `context` but will scroll to just below preceding inactive cloze or `<hr>` tag or just above preceding `<h1>`-`<h6>` tag (or centers if all context fits).
-  - Scroll on initial display (of front or back): `inital`.
+  - Scroll on initial display (of front or back): `initial`.
   - Scroll on click: `click`.
   - Scroll on iterate (pressing next key etc.): `iterate`.
 - `iteration` - cycling active clozes with keyboard shortcut or edge tap.
-Iteration behaviour can be configured as follows:
+Iteration behavior can be configured as follows:
   - Hide the cloze "you are leaving" when iterating: `hide`
   - Loop iteration once you reach the first/last (otherwise you will stop): `loop`
   - Always start iteration from the top (otherwise iteration will "continue" from the last clicked item): `top`
-- `show` cloze initial display behaviour:
+- `show` cloze initial display behavior:
   - `inactive`: inactive clozes (setting to `true`will make FC2 behave similar to core Anki clozes).
   - `addtional`: Additional fields (including Information field).
   - `information`: Information field (regardless of `additional`).